SibnaOfficial/sibna-protc/README.md

 ---

-> [!IMPORTANT]
-> **Status: Security-Hardened Research Prototype (Pre-Audit)**.
-> Sibna v3.0.1 is an architectural implementation designed for high-assurance metadata resistance.
-It has been evaluated against timing side-channels via internal statistical benchmarking.
-A formal 3rd-party independent audit is targeted for Q3 2026.
+> [!IMPORTANT] > Sibna v3.0.1 is an architectural implementation designed with high-assurance security invariants.
+It has been engineered to mitigate common side-channel vulnerabilities and evaluated through internal statistical benchmarks.
+A formal independent security audit is planned and will be conducted when the project reaches the required maturity and an appropriate third-party reviewer is selected.

 ---